PolinaRomanchuk/rsschool-cv_1/cv.md

 I was developing an online store project.
 I was writing a page with a сart.
 CRUD, paginator, and validation are implemented on the page.
-The project can be found at the link: [Store](https://github.com/PolinaRomanchuk/MyHealthyFood)
+The project can be found at the link: [Store](https://github.com/PolinaRomanchuk/MyHealthyFood).

 ## Education
-* Academy of Public Administration under the President of the Republic of Belarus
+* Academy of Public Administration under the President of the Republic of Belarus;
-* BSUIR
+* BSUIR;
-* TeachMeSkills
+* TeachMeSkills.

 ## English
-Intermediate (B1)
+Intermediate (B1).
+I read and understand well, write and speak a little worse.